-To assess the proportionality of the various restriction options with regard to the risk identified in the Annex XV report, the Dossier Submitter compared the cost-effectiveness ratios to those of former REACH actions to avoid PBT(-like) substances.
-As can be seen from Table 29, the marginal abatement cost for RO1, RO2 and RO3 is low compared to other recent REACH restrictions (perhaps with the exception of lead in shot in wetlands).
-For RO4, taking into consideration also the qualitatively described impacts, the marginal abatement cost is on the higher end of the spectrum.
+To assess the proportionality of the various restriction options with regard to the risk identified cost-effectiveness ratios were compared to those of previous REACH restrictions to avoid releases of PBT(-like) substances.
+As can be seen from Table 29, the average abatement costs for all restriction options are low compared to other recent REACH restrictions (perhaps with the exception of lead in shot in wetlands).
+However, when assessing proportionality, one should also consider the high marginal abatement cost for RO4, which means that the final two tonnes of emissions reduced are much more expensive compared to first 268 tonnes, making the marginal abatement cost close to 1 000€/kg.